-This Greek pasta salad with feta is perfect for lunches but also a perfect side dish for picnics and barbecues.
-When I made it for a BBQ, there was none left!
+This Greek pasta salad with feta is a perfect side dish for picnics and barbecues and makes a great tasting lunch, too!

 I’m going salad crazy lately.
 I eat a salad almost every day for lunch and I love to mix it up.
-And I’m not even really sure everyone would qualify this as a traditional salad, but hey, I say if it has veggies, it’s a salad.
+I’m not too picky about what I call a “salad” either.
+If it has veggies in it, hey, I say it’s a salad.

-And of course, I can’t show up empty handed.
+Of course, I couldn’t show up empty handed.
 Well, I’m a mom, so I’m never really empty handed, but you know what I mean.
-I asked what I could bring and I was secretly hoping he would say a salad, so I could create this pasta salad that I’ve been dreaming up in my mind.
+I asked what I could bring and I was secretly hoping he would say a salad so I could create this pasta salad that I’ve been dreaming up in my mind.
 And sure enough, he said a salad sounded perfect – hooray!

-This Greek pasta salad with feta is a spin off my Greek chopped salad, another favorite of mine.
-Both of these salads would benefit from olives too – I’m just personally not a fan.
-I use the same dressing for this pasta salad as I use for the chopped salad.
-It’s really simple – red wine vinegar, olive oil (use good stuff!) and lots of oregano.
-Of course you’ll also add salt and pepper to taste, keeping in mind that feta adds some salt as well.
+This Greek pasta salad with feta is a spin off from my Greek chopped salad, another favorite of mine.
+(Both of these salads would benefit from kalamata olives – I’m just personally not a fan.)

-Another great thing about this Greek pasta salad with feta is that it isn’t mayo-based so you don’t have to worry quite as much about it spoiling if it gets closer to room temperature.
+Another great thing about this Greek pasta salad with feta is that it isn’t mayo-based.
+You don’t have to worry quite as much about it spoiling if it sets out at room temperature.
 And that’s always a plus at picnics.

 - Caprese Pasta Salad — with fresh mozzarella, tomatoes, and basil